Safeguarding Policy

 • Write records and reports;

-• Review the Safeguarding Policy and procedures: Lead in evaluation, review and revision, ensure available to staff and parents / carers;
+• Review the Safeguarding Policy and Procedures: Lead in evaluation, review and revision, and ensure it is available to staff and Parents / Carers;

-• Provide induction to staff/staff training/ensure staff are aware of Safeguarding Policy and procedure;
+• Provide induction to staff /staff training /ensure staff are aware of Safeguarding Policy and procedures;

-• Provide advice, information and support to other staff/adults in the school on safeguarding issues;
+• Provide advice, information and support to other staff in the school on safeguarding issues;

 • Understand (and participate in) Early Help assessments and the process for Early Help;

-• Liaise with the Local Authority and Local Safeguarding Children Board;
+• Liaise with the Local Authority and the BCP Safeguarding Children Partnership;

 • Work in partnership with other agencies; referrals and support; information sharing;

-• Ensure a culture of listening to children and taking account of their wishes and feelings;
+• Ensure a culture of listening to pupils and taking account of their wishes and feelings;

 • Where any roles of the DSL are delegated to appropriately trained deputies they retain the ultimate lead responsibility;